Data-Corruption/sprout/docs/DEVELOPMENT.md

 This project uses a changelog-driven release process:

-1. Add an entry to `CHANGELOG.md` describing your changes.
+1. Insert an entry to `CHANGELOG.md` under # Changelog, describing your changes.
+See [CHANGELOG.md](CHANGELOG.md) for example.
 2. Push your changes to the `main` branch.
 3. GitHub Actions will automatically build the project and draft a release.
 4. Publish the release on GitHub to trigger the update for users.